-Identify and analyze various types of figurative and connotative language (including sophisticated constructions such as satire, pun, irony, synecdoche, metonymy, etc.) Analyze the impact on text of literary elements such as imagery and figurative language Identify and analyze various sound devices (alliteration, assonance, consonance, onomatopoeia) Bring a high-school level of sophistication to the consideration of nuances of meaning in words (for example, close versus slam, or strut versus walk) Strategies for Teachers:
+- Identify and analyze various types of figurative and connotative language (including sophisticated constructions such as satire, pun, irony, synecdoche, metonymy, etc.) - Analyze the impact on text of literary elements such as imagery and figurative language - Identify and analyze various sound devices (alliteration, assonance, consonance, onomatopoeia) - Bring a high-school level of sophistication to the consideration of nuances of meaning in words (for example, close versus slam, or strut versus walk)

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for L5 (see above) Guide students in identifying various types of figurative language; provide contextual examples Choose texts rich in figurative and connotative language Require students to translate figurative expressions into concrete language and vice versa Practice exploring connotations of common vocabulary as well as newer vocabulary Sample Task for Integration:
+- Guide students in identifying various types of figurative language; provide contextual examples - Choose texts rich in figurative and connotative language - Require students to translate figurative expressions into concrete language and vice versa - Practice exploring connotations of common vocabulary as well as newer vocabulary

-Using a poem under consideration by the class that is largely or entirely figurative, have students rewrite the poem using only concrete and literal language.
+Using a poem under consideration by the class that is largely or entirely figuratively, have students rewrite the poem using only concrete and literal language.
 This exercise is only instructive in determining the impact of figurative language on the reader, but can also be useful in identifying the meaning, theme, audience, and/or purpose of a poem.
 Students will annotate the poem using evidence from the text and may read aloud both the original and translated versions to hear the difference in musicality and cadence.

-Figurative Literal Connotation Denotation Metaphor Simile Personification Hyperbole ldiom Alliteration Juxtaposition Onomatopoeia Euphemism Oxymoron Nuance Metaphor Pun Synecdoche Metonymy Paradox
+Figurative Literal Connotation Denotation Metaphor Simile Personification Hyperbole Idiom Alliteration Juxtaposition Onomatopoeia Euphemism Oxymoron Nuance Metaphor Pun Synecdoche Metonymy Paradox

-Language (L)

 ELAGSE11-12L6: Acquire and use accurately general academic and domain-specific words and phrases, sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when considering a word or phrase important to comprehension or expression.

-Skills/Concepts for Students:

-Be independent and proactive in the acquisition of new and ever more sophisticated vocabulary Exhibit foundational knowledge of roots, pre-fixes, suffixes, and other structural tools for decoding new vocabulary Understand and apply knowledge of the concepts of literal and figurative meaning Routinely differentiate between situations that require formal diction and those that do not Examine author's purpose in word choice and be aware of your own purpose when choosing language Analyze the cumulative effect of diction on a text Strategies for Teachers:
+- Be independent and proactive in the acquisition of new and ever more sophisticated vocabulary - Exhibit foundational knowledge of roots, pre-fixes, suffixes, and other structural tools for decoding new vocabulary - Understand and apply knowledge of the concepts of literal and figurative meaning - Routinely differentiate between situations that require formal diction and those that do not - Examine author's purpose in word choice and be aware of your own purpose when choosing language - Analyze the cumulative effect of diction on a text

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for L6 (see above) Provide examples of language that illustrate both extreme formality and casual colloquialism, discussing contextual appropriateness and occasions for use of each Build vocabulary using a variety of strategies (resource materials, context, roots); you may require students to keep flash cards or databases of acquired vocabulary, especially technical and academic vocabulary Use both figurative/connotative language and literal/concrete language in lecture and discussion Sample Task for Integration:
+- Provide examples of language that illustrate both extreme formality and casual colloquialism, discussing contextual appropriateness and occasions for use of each - Build vocabulary using a variety of strategies (resource materials, context, roots); you may require students to keep flash cards or databases of acquired vocabulary, especially technical and academic vocabulary - Use both figurative/connotative language and literal/concrete language in lecture and discussion

-See sample tasks provided for ELACC11-12L1 through ELACC11-12L5 for suggestions on implementation strategies to acquire new vocabulary, determine meaning, and make effective language choices Recommended Vocabulary for Teaching and Learning:
+See sample tasks provided for ELAGSE9-10L1 through ELAGSE9-10L5 for suggestions on implementation strategies to acquire new vocabulary, determine meaning, and make effective language choices